VitorCBSB/PoE-Recipe/README.md

 ## How do I find my session ID?

+!!
+DO NOT SHARE YOUR SESSION ID !!

 Access the [game's website](https://www.pathofexile.com) while logged in your account.
 This should be stored in your cookies as POESESSID.
 How to find your cookies depends on your browser.